2023-24 Earth Grant Students

 A man wearing a checkered shirt, yellow gloves, and a cowboy hat, kneeling in a barn surrounded by sheep

-Charles Goolsby (he/him) is a sophomore majoring in Rangeland Management with a minor in Government and Public Policy.
+Charles Goolsby (he/him) participated as a sophomore majoring in Rangeland Management with a minor in Government and Public Policy.
 He describes his identity as a "complex web," of being a gay man with a disability raised with "cowboy upbringing" in a rural Arizona ranching community.
 Last year, Charles worked as a lab assistant with Dr. Rachel Gallery on a USDA project to predict precipitation affects on rangeland health.
-Through Earth Grant, Charles will be working with Pima County Natural Resources to manage and monitor key plant and animal species on County lands, and support native plant propagation. to In the future, Charles aims to pursue a career in sustainable agriculture as well as promoting LGBTQ+ inclusivity in the agricultural community.
+Through Earth Grant, Charles worked with Pima County Natural Resources to manage and monitor key plant and animal species on County lands, and support native plant propagation.
+In the future, Charles aims to pursue a career in sustainable agriculture as well as promoting LGBTQ+ inclusivity in the agricultural community.

 Image